JavaCode7/No-Sweat/README.md

 # No Sweat
- An app i created to prove my sister wrong.
+ An app I created to prove my sister wrong.